polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 What our previous [sending emails tutorial](/tutorials/send-email) tried to hint at, is that Magic is more than CRUD.
-In this tutorial, we will prove it, by creating our own Hyperlambda keyword, that invokes a C# method.
+In this tutorial, we will prove it, by creating our own Hyperlambda keyword that invokes a C# method.

-First expand your _"backend/slots/"_ folder, and create a new file, and name it _"Add.cs_".
-Add the following content to it.
+Expand your _"backend/slots/"_ folder in Visual Studio (Code), and create a new file,.
+Name your file _"Add.cs_", and add the following content to it.

 ```csharp
 using magic.node;